QingfangLiu/qingfangliu/README.md

 ![Where I'm from](shandong_location.gif)

+_(Yes, that's where Shandong is in China!
+I know you're curious—so I saved you the trouble of asking 😉)_

 ## 💡 About Me

 - 🏗 **Actively building** my career in **data science**, with a focus on **healthcare**.